Peace: Appeasement and deterrence

 Appeasement is a strategy to achieve peace by making political, material, or territorial concessions to an aggressive power.
 Deterrence is a strategy to achieve peace by using threats or limited force to dissuade an actor from escalating conflict, typically because the prospective attacker believes that the probability of success is low and the costs of attack are high.

 Civil rights leaders (including Martin Luther King Jr.) meeting with President John F. Kennedy during the 1963 March on Washington is an example of the "speaking truth to power" peace tactic.

 Speaking truth to power

 Speaking truth to power is a non-violent political tactic, employed by dissidents against the received wisdom or propaganda of governments they regard as oppressive, authoritarian or an ideocracy.
-Practitioners who have campaigned for a more just and truthful world have included Apollonius of Tyana, Vaclav Havel, Nelson Mandela, Archbishop Desmond Tutu, Mahatma Gandhi, Bacha Khan, and the Dalai Lama.
+Practitioners who have campaigned for a more just and truthful world have included Apollonius of Tyana, Václav Havel, Nelson Mandela, Archbishop Desmond Tutu, Mahatma Gandhi, Bacha Khan, and the Dalai Lama.

 The phrase originated with a pamphlet, Speak Truth to Power: a Quaker Search for an Alternative to Violence, published by the American Friends Service Committee in 1955.
 A contributor of the pamphlet's contents was civil rights activist Bayard Rustin.